Use this form to give us your feedback or report any problems you experienced finding information on our Website.

 Please refer to www.lordabbett.com under the "Portfolio" tab for a complete list of holdings of the Fund, including the securities discussed above.

 We continue to execute a time-tested, bottom-up investment process predicated on valuation analysis and independent fundamental research.
-Our expectation is that the U.S. economy will expand modestly in the coming year, supported by the improving U.S. housing market, strengthening employment trends, and a rise in U.S. energy production.
-We remain aware of several risk factors, including the possible negative impact of sequestration and continued uncertainty in Europe and China.
+Our expectation is that the U.S. economy will expand modestly in the coming year, supported by the improving U.S. housing market and strengthening consumer confidence.
+We remain aware of several risk factors, including geopolitical unrest, global economic conditions, actions by the U.S. central bank, and U.S. budget issues.

 Performance data quoted is historical.
 Past performance is not indicative of future results.
 Current performance may be higher or lower than the performance quoted.
 The investment return and principal value of an investment in the Fund will fluctuate so that shares, on any given day or when redeemed, may be worth more or less than their original cost.
 To obtain performance data current to the most recent quarter-end, go to quarter ending performance on our Website or call Lord Abbett at (888) 522-2388.